mcode

 Ok, so mcodes are even cooler than I thought.
 Not only can you send pretty much any data you could send in an SMS or v-card (what about v-cal or i-cal?), but the patterns can be presented in a variety of shapes and colors and still be recognized.
 This is a lot more versatile than any other mobile bar code schedma I have seen.
 For instance, QR-Codes are always square, and using more than one color in the pattern may make them unrecognizable by handsets. mcode allows you to make square, rectangular and L-shaped codes (and possibly more).
 I haven't seen barcodes utilized much outside of Asia, but as I am moving to Amsterdam soon I will have a chance to take a closer look at the European market.

 It is a little difficult to get non-sponsored applications to install on Japanese keitai since the carriers make sure that they have a hand in any application that runs on the devices there.
 However, as an habitual QR-Code scanner (I try to scan most of them that I come across out of curiosity) I think that the approach taken by NextCode is more user-friendly and has more versatile marketing possibilities.
+There are some keitai in Japan that are incredibly frustrating to scan a QR-Code with.
+You sometimes see people concentrating, holding their keitai carefully with two hands to keep it steady long enough for the scanner to recognize.
+Others recognize the code almost instantly.
+It would be interesting to know how reliable the scans are and how long they typically take to recognize.

 1 comment: